SynergyProgrammatics/FileProbe/README.md

 ## FileProbe 📄

 🎯 Have URLs in bulks to analyze - specifically, those URL-based file extensions?
 Seems daunting & inconvenient.
-Therefore, this program organizes the common file extensions-based URLs,  provides their responses, and simple to understand output.
+Therefore, this program organizes the common file extensions-based URLs, provides their responses, and simple to understand outputs - when providing a URLs-contained file, or a domain.

 👀 Suitable for: bug hunters and penetration testers.